mimbres/neural-audio-fp/README.md

   python run.py COMMAND -c CONFIG
   ```

-  In `generate` command, it is important to use the same config that was used
+  When using `generate` command, it is important to use the same config that was used
   in training.

 </details>